SapienzaNLP/ewiser/README.md

 The adjacency matrix A in EWISER is stored as an edgelist.
 Each line is an edge, with three `\t`-separated values.
 Check `res/edges/` for examples.

 ## License
-This project is released under the CC-BY-NC 4.0 license (see `LICENSE.txt`).
+This project is released under the CC-BY-NC-SA 4.0 license (see `LICENSE.txt`).
 If you use EWISER, please put a link to this repo.

 ## Acknowledgements
 The authors gratefully acknowledge the support of the <a href="http://mousse-project.org">ERC Consolidator Grant MOUSSE</a> No. 726487 under the European